kialo/moodle-mod_kialo/development/README.md

 1. Ensure the version in `version.php` has been incremented and `CHANGES.md` has been updated accordingly.
 2. Create a new tag, e.g. `git tag v1.2.3`.
+   * For pre-releases that should not be pushed to the moodle plugin directory, use a tag name like `v1.2.3-beta1`.
+        As long as the name contains the keyword `beta`, the release will not be pushed to the moodle plugin directory.
 3. Push the commit and the tag to GitHub (`git push && git push --tags`).

 To verify that the release was successful: